Coronavirus (Covid-19) Updates

 The health and well-being of our entire population — faculty, staff, students and especially patients — is incredibly important to us.
 Due to the national emergency regarding the 2019 novel coronavirus, which is responsible for COVID-19, we would like to share with our our constituencies the following:

-- Urgent Care Patients: If you are experiencing dental pain and believe you’re experiencing a dental emergency, please call (213) 740-2805.
+Patients: Effective Oct.
+19, we have resumed accepting new patients to the Herman Ostrow School of Dentistry of USC.
+We are currently unable to provide emergency treatment.
+If you are experiencing dental pain and believe you’re experiencing a dental emergency, please call (213) 740-2805.

 FOR FACULTY, STAFF AND STUDENTS